Cloud-Computing-Big-Data/UE21CS343AB2-H2/README.md

 Hive is a data warehouse database for Hadoop, all database and table data files are stored at HDFS location /user/hive/warehouse by default.

-To check all database and table files stored use the following command
+To check all database and table files stored open a new terminal and use the following command

 ```bash
 cd